RECIPE UPDATED 10/9/24

 Leftovers

 The leftovers are just about as good as the day-of pizza so don't be shy about making this for a party of two or cutting the recipe in half and making it for a party of one.
-Quarter pans for a half recipe can be found here.
+I use a 10x10x1.5 Lloyd pan for half portions.
 Reheating instructions at the end.

 Farmers | Artisans